Convoy HX 72: Action

 Otto Kretschmer, in U-99 made contact around midnight of 20/21 September and attacked, hitting Invershannon.
-Rogers ordered a turn to port to try and shake off the attack, but this failed; U-99 attacked again, hitting Baron Blythswood, which sank, and Elmbank, which was disabled.
+Rogers ordered a turn to port to try to shake off the attack, but this failed; U-99 attacked again, hitting Baron Blythswood, which sank, and Elmbank, which was disabled.
 U-99 and U-47 then attacked Elmbank with gunfire, but she did not sink until morning, at which point U-99 left the scene to return to Lorient.

 arrived before dawn, and sank Blairangus, which was straggling.
-Rogers dropped smoke and turned again, to try and shake off his pursuers, but failed once more; U-47 and U-48 continued to shadow throughout the daylight on the 21st.
+Rogers dropped smoke and turned again, to try to shake off his pursuers, but failed once more; U-47 and U-48 continued to shadow throughout the daylight on the 21st.